-When it comes to composite decking, one of your main priorities is safety.
-One of the few issues that can cause accidents is the gaps that will appear in your deck.
+When it comes to Ultradecking, one of your main priorities is safety.
+One of the few issues that can cause accidents is the gaps that will appear in your decking.
 Not only will it cause some serious accidents, but it will also make your patio look bad.
 The question is, why do gaps between boards grow?
 And how do you fill gaps in composite decking?

-There are a few reasons why decks develop spaces in-between each board.
+There are a few reasons why decking develops spaces in-between each board.
 One of the most common reasons is the expansion and contraction of the materials.
 When wood absorbs moisture, it will expand.
 And when it dries out, it will shrink to its original size.

-Vinyl and plastic decks, on the other hand, expand and shrink due to high temperatures.
+Vinyl and plastic decking, on the other hand, expand and shrink due to high temperatures.
 As for composites, it can be either or both.
-While these often happen after the deck is finished, it may also occur even before installation.
+While these often happen after the decking is finished, they may also occur even before installation.

 Of course, it’s only natural to have gaps in-between the decking boards.
 It helps with airflow, drainage, and prevents friction between the boards.
 However, when the gaps become too wide, it can be an unsightly view.
 Or worse, it can cause many accidents.

-When the decks become too wide, you’ll need to do some fixing to avoid any accidents.
+When the decking becomes too wide, you’ll need to do some fixing to avoid any accidents.
 There are a few ways that you can handle this issue.

 One of the most drastic measures that you can do is to remove all the boards and try reinstalling them.
 However, this process can be expensive and time-consuming.
 Boards installed using screws and nails, rather than hidden fasteners, can be a little tricky to reinstall.